Who is Bute Energy

 Formation - the company was formed on 20/02/20 as RSCO 3750.
 The name was changed to Bute Energy on 13/03/20.
 On the same date the original Bute Energy Ltd formed on 20/09/18 changed its name to RSCO 3750.
 The purpose of this name swap was apparently to distance the company from an earlier connection with the Hendy Wind Farm.

-Ownership - (see ownership chart below) 88% of the company is effectively owned by Oliver Millican 42, a Scottish property developer through his holding company Windward Global.
-The remaining 12% is owned by his co-directors Stuart George 36 and Lawson Steele 38
+Ownership - (see ownership chart below) 82% of the company is effectively owned by Oliver Millican, a Scottish property developer through his holding company Windward Global.
+The remaining 18% is owned by his co-promoters Stuart George and Lawson Steele plus John Reilly click here to see bios

 Community benefit - Despite investing heavily in PR through social media, events, sponsorship etc. principally in Cardiff and South Wales, the company’s reputation amongst many in the areas affected by its proposed developments is one of arrogance and misinformation.
 Its efforts to buy the goodwill of the local communities are centred around its community benefit programme however details released to date suggest that this is far from developed and little practical thought has been given to its geographical coverage, future administration and enforceability.

 Summary - Bute Energy is controlled by one individual - Oliver Millican.
 Finance in the form of development loans is provided by a company controlled by an offshore Luxembourg venture capital fund.
-The exercise of call options acquired by the fund will result in the energy parks and Green Gen Cymru being acquired by the fund before the start of construction.
+The exercise of call options acquired by the fund will result in the energy parks being acquired by the fund before the start of construction.